 Last fall, another fine journal, the Literary Review of Canada, asked me to write about the essay collection The Edge of the Precipice: Why Read Literature in the Digital Age.
 My essay about the state and fate of analog literary forms is now also posted in, appropriately, the Essays section of Writings.

-RECENT EVENTS AND NEWS
+ARCHIVAL EVENTS AND NEWS

 I am teaching again this fall at St. Mike’s, U of T. The course, SMC376, is titled ‘Irish-Canadian Writing.’
 Here is a brief description: An exploration of Irish-Canadian writing must start with a simple question: does such a category truly exist?
 If so, how does having an Irish background, even a recessed one, inflect and shape a Canadian writer’s sensibility, including how he or she responds and relates to Empire?
 Using the work of Jane Urquhart, Peter Behrens, Brian Moore, Jack Hodgins, and James Reaney, the course examines the nature and uses of cultural and political inheritances.